meant-ion/TuringMod/README.md

 This is my own interpretation of a twitch.tv chat bot, spceifically using OpenAI's GPT3 API to mimic the members in the chatroom, along with a large handful of other functions.

-NOTE: Negotiations for getting approved for live testing the mimicry by OpenAI are ongoing, so currently !post does not work
-	  How !post will work will most likely change in the future to keep the bot in line with OpenAI's TOS

 COMMANDS:

 	- !isidore: posts a wikipedia link to Isidore of Seville, patron saint of the Internet, and the namesake of my bot